Guides to shaping great products

 Choo SaaS pricing model

-Learn how MindK can help you build a successful edtech business as a custom software development company.
+Learn how MindK can help you build a successful edtech business as a custom application development company.

 Besides having a main business model, your startup can experiment with additional revenue streams to offset expenses and accelerate your growth.

-A popular option is to partner with governments, education institutions, or nonprofits.
+• Partnership with governments, education institutions, or nonprofits

 XuetangX was the first Chinese massive online course (MOOC) platform.